“Difficulties mastered are opportunities won” – Winston Churchill, (Quote source: Brainyquote)

 Checklist For Why To Get A Personal Tutor

-- Tutors can offer a very flexible schedule, they can work with a routine weekly schedule, an ad-hoc timetable for drop-ins, they can provide online tutoring or local face to face tutoring, in a one on one session or in small group workshops.
+- Flexible schedules: Tutors can work with a routine weekly schedule, an ad-hoc timetable for drop-ins, they can provide online tutoring or local face to face tutoring, in a one on one session or in small group workshops.
 They can facilitate peer to peer mentoring and can work with adults or children.

-- For international students who don’t speak or understand English confidently, an ESL tutor could work wonders.
+- International students: Students who don’t speak or understand English confidently, an ESL tutor could work wonders.
 For the international student who speaks English as a second language excessively struggling in class may feel like the norm.
 With this barrier to student learning, they will require extra support to guide their advancement with the language and subject matter.
 Helping with homework, textbooks and giving them the study skills necessary to ensure that they can become a good student.

-- Professional tutors will typically have a Disclosure and Barring Service (DBS) check, so you don’t need to be concerned about the security of who you are letting into your home or trusting to educate your child.
+- CRC Professional tutors will typically have a Criminal Record Check (CRC) check, so you don’t need to be concerned about the security of who you are letting into your home or trusting to educate your child.

-- Many private tutors specialize in specific subjects on the national curriculum such as Maths, or science.
-They can also prepare your child for exams for college or university coaching them through test anxiety and providing test-taking tips, they can support with scholarship or internship applications, organise for private school enrollment and admission or support your child with career goals and hobbies such as athletics.
+- Specialised subject: private tutors specialise in specific subjects on the national curriculum such as Maths, or science.
+They can also prepare your child for exams for college or university coaching them through test anxiety and providing test-taking tips, they can support with scholarship or internship applications, organise for private school enrolment and admission or support your child with career goals and hobbies such as athletics.
 If your child requires help in a particular subject, you will always find a tutor who is able to provide that support.

-- If your child has a learning disability, there’s no need to let that slow them down.
+- Learning disability: If additional support is required , there’s no need to let that slow them down.
 A disability support tutor who specialises in a wide variety of learning difficulties will be able to work with your child during the school term to help with any academic issues.
-If you are able to arrange it with the school, the academic support tutor may be able to sit with your child and help them while they are actually in their lesson.

-- Tutors can seamlessly work with your child’s primary educational institution, if your child is in a mainstream school, college or university, or if they are homeschooled.
+- Individualised Support; Tutors can work with your child’s primary educational institution, if your child is in a mainstream school, college or university, or if they are homeschooled.
 Tutors can work with teachers, parents and student services to create an enriching meaningful and collaborative learning environment.

-- Study strategies for learning will be essential for your child, while they are studying.
-For them to become academically independent and improve their ability to learn in lessons with their class.
-They will need to work with their tutor to understand how to maintain the outcomes that are achieved in the tutoring sessions.
-With an aim to maximise the information taught in the classroom.
+- Enhance Study Skills: With an aim to maximise the information taught in the classroom.
 Retention and engagement in the classroom is key to achieving successful outcomes.
 Skills like note taking while in the lesson, often reviewing what has been taught, time management for completing assignments or preparing for exams, personal study and research, active listening, peer tutoring and many other skills.
 Can secure your child’s learning experience and actively support them to become independent learners.

-- Learning skills, study habits and etiquette to maximise learning strategies are also very important.
-The tutor can give the tutee orientation into setting up the best possible environment for learning.
+- Learning Skills: Study habits and etiquette to maximise learning strategies are also very important.
+The tutor can give the student strategies to set up the best possible environment for learning.
 Things such as turning off any distractions such as mobile phones, creating a great study space that is comfortable and motivating, understanding that taking regular breaks is good for the brain, exercising to release stress and tips to avoid procrastination and bad habits which can ruin progress.
-All of these learning skills will support the student in becoming consistent in their results.

-- The skills that a tutor teaches are not just crucial for academics and education, but they are also the backbone for many life skills that your child will learn.
+- Life skills: A good tutor is not just crucial for academics and education, but they can also mentor and provide a good example of important life skills that your child will learn.
 Life skills such as being honest, hardworking, persistent, focused and motivated will be the underlying message of all of the skills taught by the tutor.
 Most importantly your child will learn that any challenge that they face in life can with small steps be turned into a success.
 These success strategies will empower all parts of your child’s life and lead them to believe in an outcome of achievement in whatever they put their minds to.

 Discover more pertinent reasons to secure academic support for your child...

 Your child naturally wants to succeed, and they are born with all of the energy and motivation to do so.
 But so often outside circumstances and experiences can dull that bright spark that shines within children.
-It has to be our priority in our commitment to our children and to a better future that they are supported to shine as brightly as they were meant to.
+It has to be our priority in our commitment to our children and for their better future and that all Canadian students are supported so they can reach their full potential and ultimate academic success.

 Education is a lifelong pursuit, and if we are gifted with the tools to create a learning discipline, we will be able to go as far as our imaginations can take us.
 This is the power that additional academic support can provide to learners of any age but especially children.
 We have to oversee our child’s talents and natural abilities and be the driving force to assist them in realising their highest potential.